University Of Washington

 -

-Magic mushroom therapy eases cancer anxiety in early trial
+Magic mushroom therapy eases cancer fear in new trial

-Symptom relief CompletedThis study tested whether a pharmaceutical-grade psilocybin (from magic mushrooms) given in a group therapy setting is safe and helps reduce anxiety and depression in people with metastatic cancer.
-55 participants received the drug along with psychological support.
-The main goal …
+Symptom relief CompletedThis study tested whether a pharmaceutical-grade psilocybin, given in a group therapy setting, is safe and can help reduce anxiety and depression in people with metastatic cancer.
+55 adults with advanced cancer took part.
+The goal was to see if this approach could ease emotional …

 Phase: PHASE1, PHASE2 • Sponsor: University of Washington • Aim: Symptom relief